weatherisgood2/ngpt/README.md

 2. Environment variables (`OPENAI_API_KEY`, `OPENAI_BASE_URL`, `OPENAI_MODEL`)
 3. Configuration file (selected by `--config-index`, defaults to index 0)
 4. Default values

-## Special Features

-### OS-Aware Shell Commands

-Shell command generation is OS-aware, providing appropriate commands for your operating system (Windows, macOS, or Linux) and shell type (bash, powershell, etc.).

-### Clean Code Generation

-Code generation uses an improved prompt that ensures only clean code is returned, without markdown formatting or unnecessary explanations.

-## Implementation Notes

-This library uses direct HTTP requests instead of the OpenAI client library, allowing it to work with custom API endpoints that support additional parameters like `provider` and `web_search`.
-All parameters are sent directly in the request body, similar to the format shown in the curl example.

 ## License